taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 ti_free_memory(runtime, read_back_memory);
 ```

 **NOTE** `host_read` and `host_write` can be set true simultaneously.
-But please note that host-accessible allocations MAY slow down computation on a GPU because the limited bus bandwidth between the host memory and the device.
+But please note that host-accessible allocations MAY slow down computation on GPU because of the limited bus bandwidth between the host memory and the device.

 ### Load and destroy a Taichi AOT Module